Tawhid: Sufi and Irfani viewpoint

-For Muslim mystics (sufis), the affirmation in speech of God's unity is only the first step of Tawhid.
+For Muslim mystics (sufis), the affirmation in speech of God's unity is only the first step of tawhid.
 Further steps involve a spiritual experience for the existential realization of that unity.
-Categorizations of different steps of Tawhid could be found in the works of Muslims Sufis like Junayd Baghdadi and al-Ghazali.
+Categorizations of different steps of tawhid may be found in the works of Muslims Sufis like Junayd Baghdadi and al-Ghazali.
 It involves a practical rejection of the concepts tied to the world of multiplicity.
 Al-Junayd for example "distinguishes four steps, starting from the simple attestation of unicity which is sufficient for ordinary believers, and culminating in the highest rank reserved for the elite, when the creature totally ceases to exist before his Lord, thus achieving al-fanā fi al-tawhīd [annihilation in unity]".

 Annihilation and subsistence

-According to the concept of Fana, Annihilation and Subsistence, "Man's existence, or ego, or self-hood ... must be annihilated so that he can attain to his true self which is his existence and "subsistence" with God.
+According to the concept of Fana, Annihilation and Subsistence, "Man's existence, or ego, or self-hood... must be annihilated so that he can attain to his true self which is his existence and "subsistence" with God.
 All of man's character traits and habits, everything that pertains to his individual existence must become completely naughted and "obliterated" (mahw).
 Then God will give back to him his character traits and everything positive he ever possessed.
-But at this stage, he will know consciously and actually - not just theoretically - and with a through spiritual realization, that everything he is derives absolutely from God.
-He is nothing but a ray of God's Attributes manifesting the Hidden Treasure."
+But at this stage, he will know consciously and actually—not just theoretically—and with a through spiritual realization, that everything he is derives absolutely from God.
+He is nothing but a ray of God's Attributes manifesting the Hidden Treasure".

+Shah Nimatullah Wali describes the necessity to turn away from everything subject to change in order to come close to God and turn away from idolatry:

+"So turn away from everything and find thus what you seek.
+Once you've abandoned everything He'll then reveal a cheek."

+Simultaneously, the author warns the audience not to confuse poverty with "lacking possession" (turning away from everything subject to change):

+"The meaning of 'non-existence of ownership' is that the poor man has nothing that can be attributed to himself as a possession, to the extent that he becomes annihiliated from himself, such that, 'The poor man does not need anything and nothing needs him.'
+This is the station of pure unity and absolute oneness, notwithstanding the fact that unity becomes confirmed each time an excess is shed, for 'Unity is the shedding of excesses.'
+This is the reason why it has been said, 'When poverty is perfected there is only God left.'"